finopsfoundation/framework/_capabilities/establish-finops-culture.md

 * Identify unallocated spend
 * Normalize spend predictability
 * Establish showbacks/chargebacks to increase financial accountability
-* Drive budget and forecast accurac
+* Drive budget and forecast accuracy

 #### As someone in a Procurement role, I will…